apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`,
                           :ts:cv:`proxy.config.ssl.TLSv1_2`, and :ts:cv:`proxy.config.ssl.TLSv1_3`.
 The potential
                           values are TLSv1, TLSv1_1, TLSv1_2, and TLSv1_3.
 You must list all protocols that |TS|
                           should offer to the client when using this key.
-This key is only valid for openssl 1.1.0 and later.
-Older versions of openssl do not provide a hook early enough to update the SSL object.
+This key is only valid for OpenSSL 1.1.0 and later and BoringSSL.
+Older versions of OpenSSL do not provide a hook early enough to update the SSL object.
 It is a syntax error for |TS| built against earlier versions.

 client_cert               The file containing the client certificate to use for the outbound connection.